Good News – Double Envelopes Won’t Necessarily Require Extra Postage!

-On their own, double envelopes will not necessarily require additional postage.
-However, the United States Postal Service uses standard shape and size parameters to determine whether an envelope will require additional postage.
+However, the United States Postal Service uses standard shape, size, and weight parameters to determine whether an envelope will require additional postage.
 Essentially, if the dimensions or weight of your invitation ensembles fall outside of these parameters, then they will cost more to mail.

 When Double Envelopes Will Require Additional Postage

-- If they are square: Square double envelopes will automatically require additional postage, as the USPS considers square mail to be an “unusual shape” that falls outside of the standard parameters.
+- If they are square: Double square wedding envelopes will automatically require additional postage, as the USPS considers square mail to be an “unusual shape” that falls outside of the standard parameters.

 - If they weigh over one ounce: Mail that weighs one ounce or less does not require additional postage, but mail that weighs over one ounce will.